Looks like your cart is empty. Compare Travel Backpacks

-Not so with the Outbreaker.
+The Outbreaker is an entirely different situation.
 Its thick shoulder straps have sweat-wicking Ariaprene foam padding.
 Hefty -- in the best way possible -- straps redistribute the backpack’s weight evenly over your shoulders.
 It makes the Outbreaker feel like a hiking pack designed for hauling heavy loads over long distances.
 Because of that, your max-sized carry on will never feel as heavy as it is.

 Imagine you’re wearing Load Hauler like a backpack, striding through the airport, hunting for a great cup of coffee or a new paperback to enjoy on your flight.

 Suddenly you can’t remember what gate your flight departs.
 Your paper boarding pass is in your backpack, safely tucked into a pocket.
-(Yes, that’s how off-the-grid your travels are: your flight issued a charmingly old-fashioned paper boarding pass.)

 Wouldn’t it be easier to have pockets on a ergonomic hip belt?
 Think of keeping your boarding pass, phone, and passport tucked into a zippered pocket within finger’s reach.
 And we mean right at finger’s reach.